 Disclosure of Personal Information to Third Parties

 We may disclose your personal information to third parties for a number of purposes including:

-- To provide services to our clients e.g. (Reference checking, criminal history checking, other background checking)
+- To provide services to our clients and applicants e.g. (recruitment, employment screening services and other personnel services)

-- Information provided to us for the purpose of Criminal History Checking may be used by ACIC, and police for law enforcement functions.
+- Information provided to us for the purpose of Criminal History Checking may be used by ACIC, the AFP and other agencies for criminal history check purposes.
 This can be found on the Application and informed consent form.

-- To conduct surveys, to improve our performance and provide quality assurance.
+- To conduct surveys, provide customer support, to improve our performance and provide quality assurance.
 This would involve general information only (contact details and service used only).
-We use Survey Monkey and Active Campaign to conduct surveys
+We use Survey Monkey, Active Campaign and Freshdesk.

 - Some of our systems are managed externally by OneBlink and The Business Doctor in accredited/approved environments.
 Your personal information may be held on these systems.

 Australian Criminal Intelligence Commission (ACIC): We are authorised by the ACIC to conduct Criminal History Checks through the National Police Checking service.
 Your personal information will be provided to the ACIC to complete a criminal history check.

 Australian Federal Police (AFP): We are authorised by the AFP to conduct National Police Checks through the AFP service.
 Your personal information will be provided to the AFP to complete a criminal history check.

 VixVerify: We conduct Identity Document Verification through Vix Verify.
 To complete this your identity document details will be provided to their system to conduct the verification.
 Document details are not saved by their system once the check is complete.